 Part MOBA, part collectible card battler and all cartoonish charm, Clash Royale is one of the most gripping competitive games you’ll find on a touch device.
 Unlike mobile MOBAs such as Vainglory and Arena of Valor, which closely mimic the big-screen experience (down to matches of 15-plus minutes), Clash Royale’s skirmishes are short, sweet, strategic and sensationally fun.

 After building the best eight-card deck you can out of a pile of goblins, witches, fireballs and golems, you’ll have three minutes to try and topple your opponent’s base before they do the same to yours.
 Clever deck construction will only take you so far, however: You’ll need to manage your finite resources and try to counter your rival’s tactics to have a chance at victory.
 The frenetic result is tough to resist.

 Clash Royale is also a pretty giving free-to-play game, although the ability to spend real money to rapidly buy more chests and cards (and thus upgrades) could wear on some players.
 Even so, developer Supercell’s matchmaking does a solid job of pairing you with like-skilled — and/or like-equipped — foes.

-And no other mobile game has produced an experience as memorable or exciting as those first weeks after release, when millions upon millions of people got sucked into Pokémon Go fever.
-Even well past that buzzy launch period, developer Niantic continues to find new ways to pull fans back in time and again.
+No other mobile game has produced an experience as memorable or exciting as those first weeks after release, when millions upon millions of people got sucked into Pokémon Go fever.
+But well past that buzzy launch period, developer Niantic continues to find new ways to pull fans back in time and again.